sisaman/cv/sina-sajadmanesh-cv.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Working on multimodal foundation models],[Implemented easy-to-use APIs for vision foundation model inference and deployment],[Designed and implemented a comprehensive multi-task learning framework based on OpenMMLab libraries and PyTorch, supporting various vision tasks, new model architectures, and mixed-precision and distributed training],[Implemented an end-to-end open-world classification pipeline using MMClassification, HuggingFace transformers, and CLIP],[Improved model training and inference speed by optimizing the data pipeline, using mixed-precision training, and leveraging distributed training on multiple GPUs],)
+    #v(design-highlights-top-margin);#highlights([Working on multimodal foundation models],[Implemented easy-to-use APIs for vision foundation model inference and deployment],[Designed and implemented a comprehensive multi-task learning framework based on OpenMMLab libraries and PyTorch, supporting various vision tasks and architectures with mixed-precision and distributed training],[Implemented an end-to-end open-world classification pipeline using MMClassification, HuggingFace transformers, and CLIP],[Improved model training and inference speed by optimizing the data pipeline, using mixed-precision training, and leveraging distributed training on multiple GPUs],)
   ],
 )

 #v(design-entries-vertical-space-between-entries)
 #two-col-entry(
   left-content: [
-    #strong[Research Assistant], Idiap Research Institute -- Martigny, Switzerland
+    #strong[Idiap Research Institute], Research Assistant -- Martigny, Switzerland
   ],
   right-content: [
     May 2019 – Aug 2023